 Nikki and Deja.
 Karen English’s lovely series about two friends was a Bank Street College of Education Best Children’s Book of the Year.
 It’s funny, sweet, and all girls who have a BFF will be able to relate to Nikki and Deja’s friendship and the lessons they learn.

-Double Trouble.
-This new series (well, 2012), chronicling the adventures of twins Kelly and Kasey is a spin-off of the popular Ready, Freddy! books.
+Double Trouble by Abby Klein.
+This series, chronicling the adventures of twins Kelly and Kasey, is a spin-off of the popular Ready, Freddy! books.
 Twins are not as rare as they used to be, and the comedy will appeal to a lot of young readers.
 The books end with an activity page.